Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Background

 \section{Background}

-This section gives some necessary background for presenting CF.ACG and CF.APD.
-More specifically, \prettyref{subsec:prb_descr} describes and comments on the problem of interest, while \prettyref{subsec:descent_scheme} presents a general proximal descent scheme which serves as a template for CF.APD.
+This section gives some necessary background for presenting PF.ACG and PF.APD.
+More specifically, \prettyref{subsec:prb_descr} describes and comments on the problem of interest, while \prettyref{subsec:descent_scheme} presents a general proximal descent scheme which serves as a template for PF.APD.